neuro-inc/neuro-cli/python/README.md

 ### neuro store mv

 Move or rename files and directories.
-SOURCE must contain path to the file or directory existing on the storage, and DESTINATION must contain the full path to the target file or directory.
+SOURCE must contain path to the<br/>file or directory existing on the storage, and DESTINATION must contain<br/>the full path to the target file or directory.

 **Usage:**